kasper-piskorski/docs/pages/graql/delete-queries.md

 qb.match(var("x").id("type")).delete(var("x").playsRole("attacking-type"));
 ```

-Disallows the concept type from playing the given role.

 ### has
+Deletes the resources of the given type on the concept.
+If a value is given,
+only delete resources matching that value.

 ```sql
 match $x id "Bulbasaur" delete $x has weight;